kylechinick/inventory-tracker/README.md

 A user can create a new product via a form, can change that product via a seperate form (that makes use of the new product form template), and can delete a product.

-Additionally, users have the ability to sell a single unit of the selected product which causes that product's quantity to decrease by 1 unit. _NOTE: this feature is still in development, the current version of this app will reflect the quantity decrease only in the console._
+Additionally, users have the ability to sell a single unit of the selected product which causes that product's quantity to decrease by 1 unit.

 ---